pikaxyz420/guides/node/sending-requests.md

 };
 (async () => {
   const form = new multipart();

   const file_buffer = await fs.promises.readFile('./file.png');

-  form.append('file', file_buffer);
+  // the 'file' here is the field name
+  // the file_buffer here is the field value
+  // on some cases you have to use a different field name
+  // when using Telegram Bot API's, for example, they expect photos to be use 'photo' as field name form.append('file', file_buffer);

   const form_buffer = await form.buffer();
   const form_headers = form.getHeaders(false);
   const response = await got.post(url, { headers: form_headers, body: form_buffer }).json(); // note that this one expects a JSON response